notionparallax/wp2frontEnd/_posts/2020-06-26-printing-your-pdf.md

 ## Print

-If you've got a printer that can do double sided prints, then you're in the same situation I was in when I started WP.
+If you've got a printer that can print double-sided, then you're in the same situation I was in when I started WP.
 You can use [Acrobat's booklet printing](https://helpx.adobe.com/au/acrobat/kb/print-booklets-acrobat-reader.html) to make a nice start.

 ![]({{ "./img/blog/pdf_experience/print-settings.png" | absolute_url }})